Shizuku Keeper ♾️

 ℹ️ ABOUT:

 Functionally identical to Shizuku Keeper Lite except this flow leverages Automate's privileged service to run Shizuku or standalone ADB via USB debugging without a cable for unparalleled performance and resiliency.
 If necessary, it will automatically bypass the privileged service and/or switch to wireless debugging.
 Once running via USB debugging though, Wi-Fi is needed only briefly each boot to start ADB in TCP/IP mode.
-The flow will keep them running in the background thereafter without Wi-Fi or any further configuration, comparable to having been started via root.
+The flow will keep it running in the background thereafter without Wi-Fi or any further configuration, comparable to having been started via root.
 Likewise, apps that utilize ADB independently will continue to work via USB debugging on TCP port 5555, an optional random port, or any other unused static port.
 Seven auxillary event driven fibers and an adjustable timer swiftly detect and recover from any potential service interruptions.

 ⚙️ SETUP (Required):